danielhartnell/ssl_compat/README.md

 Automated testing of Firefox for SSL web compatibility

 This project:
+* Downloads a branch build of Firefox.
-* Automatically runs thousands of secure sites on a given branch of Firefox.
+* Automatically runs thousands of secure sites on that build.
 * Runs any errors on a release version of Firefox.
 * Diffs the results and presents potentially broken sites in an HTML page for further diagnosis.